Zabuzard/Discord-Plays/README.md

 ![integration settings](https://i.imgur.com/3Ct0buk.png)

-Hosts can create the actual stream message and thread in a channel of their community using `/host stream`.
+Hosts can create the actual stream message and thread in a channel of their community using `/host mirror`.
 To stop the stream for this community, just delete the bots message or the thread.
 Afterwards, a stream can be started, for example in a different channel, with the same command again.